MaxBasev/Old-Blog-maxbasev-com/content/blog/New-concept.md

+---
+path: /New-concept
+title: "New concept"
+date: 2020-09-12
+tags: ["MyLife", "2020"]
+excerpt: "Recently, due to the increasing stress and permanent debt pressure, I’m increasingly starting to think about my project (this blog).
+What benefits does it bring? – **Nothing**.
+Who would be interested in it? – **No one**.
+In my dream…"
+---

 Recently, due to the increasing stress and permanent debt pressure, I’m increasingly starting to think about my project (this blog).
 What benefits does it bring? – **Nothing**.
 Who would be interested in it? – **No one**.
 In my dream…
 The original idea was to create a blog with motivational stories about how I overcome difficulties and get out of debt, but so far I just keep falling further and further down.
 I don’t think anyone would want to read the stories of a loser, at least on a permanent basis.
 How can I be useful to society and readers?
 How can I help specifically you (each of you)?